a-rey/CISCO_configs/README.md

 Enable with a process ID:
 - `Router(config)#router ospf <process-id>`
-  - _NOTE:_ `process-id` needs to be **locally** unique
+  - `process-id` needs to be **locally** unique

 Define max number of OSPF routes used for equal cost load balancing:
 - `Router(config-router)#maximum-paths <max>`
-  - _NOTE:_ default `max` is 4
+  - Default `max` is 4
-  - _NOTE:_ set `max` to 1 to disable load balancing
+  - Set `max` to 1 to disable load balancing

 Define a passive OSPF interface:
 - `Router(config-router)#passive-interface <interface>`
-- _NOTE:_ can also enable globally:
+- Can also enable globally:
   - `Router(config-router)#passive-interface default`
   - `Router(config-router)#no passive-interface <interface>`

 Specify OSPF to advertise a default route:
 - `Router(config-router)#default-information originate [always]`
-  - _NOTE:_ `always` option means advertise a default route even if one does not exist
+  - `always` option means advertise a default route even if one does not exist

 Specify interfaces to advertise/learn on:
 - `Router(config-router)#network <network> <wildcard> area <area>`
-  - _NOTE:_ if an interface matches 2 different `network` statements, the first one that was configured is used as the area and mask
+  - If an interface matches 2 different `network` statements, the first one that was configured is used as the area and mask
 - `Router(config-if)#ip ospf <process-id> area <area>`
-  - _NOTE:_ interface ospf area configuration is prefered over the `network` command if both are configured and match an interface
+  - Interface ospf area configuration is prefered over the `network` command if both are configured and match an interface

 Manually specify Router ID (RID):
 - `Router(config-router)#router-id <rid>`
-  - _NOTE:_ RID selection priority ranking:
+  - RID selection priority ranking:
     1. `router-id` command value
     2. Highest Loopback interface IP (does not need to be OSPF enabled!)
     3. Highest interface IP (does not need to be OSPF enabled!)
-  - _NOTE:_ changing RID at runtime requires OSPF neighbor discovery to be restarted:
+  - Changing RID at runtime requires OSPF neighbor discovery to be restarted:
     - `Router# clear ip ospf process`
     - `Router# reload`

 Adjusting timers:
 - Hello timer: `Router(config-if)#ip ospf hello-interval <seconds>`
-  - _NOTE:_ default is 10 seconds for Ethernet interfaces
+  - Default is 10 seconds for Ethernet interfaces
-  - _NOTE:_ default is 30 seconds for Serial interfaces
+  - Default is 30 seconds for Serial interfaces
 - Dead timer: `Router(config-if)#ip ospf dead-interval <seconds>`
-  - _NOTE:_ default is 4 * hello timer value
+  - Default is 4 * hello timer value

 ### Cost

 Adjusting interface cost:
 - Manually:

   - `Router(config-if)#ip ospf cost <cost>`
 - By interface bandwidth:
   - `Router(config-if)#bandwidth <bandwidth in Kbps>`
-    - _NOTE:_ find interface default bandwidth in Kbps:
+    - Find interface default bandwidth in Kbps:
       - `Router#show interface <int>`
 - By reference bandwidth:
   - `Router(config-router)#auto-cost reference-bandwidth <bandwidth in Mbps>`
-    - _NOTE:_ default is 100000 bps or 100 Mbps
+    - Default is 100000 bps or 100 Mbps
-- _NOTE:_ cost equation:
+- Cost equation:

   - `cost = (reference bandwidth / interface bandwidth)`
-- _NOTE:_ default costs:
+- Default costs:

   | Link Type        | Default Bandwidth | Cost |
   | ---------------- | ----------------- | ---- |